jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

 /system-volume/1-very-generic
 /system-volume/2-very-generic

+### Collisions between keys when a configured path is identical

 In the event the user specifies any keys with the same path, the pod spec will not be accepted as valid.
 Note the specified path for mysecret and myconfigmap are the same: